Legal Translation Services

 - The Translation Company is accredited by the American Translation Association - one of the translation industry's most respected and recognized credentials.

-- Every TTC translators is certified in translation by a qualified institution (university or translation association).
-Many also officially approved by the court systems of specific jurisdictions.
+- Every TTC translator is certified in translation by a qualified institution (university or translation association).
+Many are also officially approved by the court systems of specific jurisdictions.

 - All TTC legal translators meet our rigorous standards:

 - Native speaker of the target language and extensive linguistic training and background in the source language

 - Grounded in the legal systems and terminology of the source and target language countries.
 For example, the source country may use the Civil Law system, and the target country may use the profoundly Common Law System, and a principle in one may have no analog in the other.
 Our translators' wealth of experience in law study and practice means they can bridge gaps like this accurately and effectively.

 - Each translator must be a native speaker of the target language and have extensive formal education and/or professional experience in the law.